afetit/fetal-mri-segmentation/README.md

 segmentation of fetal neuroimages.
 Our system was developed, refined, and evaluated on 249 3D fetal scans acquired at gestational ages of 21 – 38 weeks.
 Data used to develop the system was obtained from the **Developing Human Connectome Project (DHCP)** (http://www.developingconnectome.org/), which aims to make major scientific progress by creating the first 4-dimensional connectome of the developing brain.

 The core of our system is a CNN model that was developed via a human-in-the-loop approach, where an expert fetal neuroimage annotator at St Thomas' Hospital helped refine the performance of a model originally trained on automatically generated labels.
-This allowed us to accelerate the deep learning process for this complex tissue task with minimal manual labels (fewer than 300 MRI slices).
+This allowed us to accelerate the deep learning process for this complex tissue segmentation task with minimal manual labels (fewer than 300 MRI slices).

 Currently, the system takes 3D T2-weighted MRI (NIfTI files) as input, and returns back corresponding segmentation maps for cortical grey matter tissue regions.
 Example segmentation of DHCP scans previously unseen by the model: